cwi-dis/zandbak-orchestrator/README.md

 file `config/config-sample/webrtc-config.json` as a sample.

-If you have changed the configuration or SFU binaries you will have to rebuild the container, this does not happen automatically.
-Instructions will be provided.
+If you have changed the configuration or SFU binaries you will have to rebuild the container, this does not happen automatically:

+    docker compose stop
+    docker compose build
+    docker compose up

 ## Development